 With every shipment, ERA Paints includes a full set of application instructions.
 For anyone needing further help on completing the touch up paint process, we have videos on Youtube that you can watch.
 They are simple and easy to follow.
 For a flawless factory finish, it is crucial to follow the steps correctly.
 If you are having any trouble, please contact our experts who are on hand to help you through any problems.

 Which is best a Hyundai touch up paint pen, Hyundai spray paint or a different product?

 Every scratch is different, and the equipment you need will reflect this.
 Generally, there are two different things you can use to perform touch ups:

-- Hyundai Touch Up Paint Pens – These can be useful when there are small damaged areas.
+- Hyundai Touch Up Paint Pens – These can be challenging to control

 In the pursuit of providing industry-leading products for our customers, we do not sell Hyundai touch up paint pens at ERA.
 We believe that they can’t offer the flawless factory finish that we aim to give our customers.
 In particular, touch up paint pens do not handle the demands of metallic paint well, and it tends to flake.
 This doesn’t provide a great finish.

 Hyundai spray paint is a far better option.
-It is excellent for large areas of damage and means that you can even fix your Hyundai Santa with Sparkling Silver Metallic paint, without the worry of a poor finish.
+It is excellent for large areas of damage and means that you can even fix your Hyundai Sonata with Sparkling Silver Metallic paint, without the worry of a poor finish.
 For large jobs, you will need multiple spray cans.
 It is essential to provide our clients with great value, and that is why we opt to sell 12-ounce canisters rather than 10-ounce, it allows you to complete the work without spending too much.